TadasTam/NumberTap-game/README.md

     A game that allows you to improve your math skills.
 </div>

+2022 University group project of 3 people, for module about group work and Agile

 <!-- ABOUT THE PROJECT -->
 ## About The Project